Causes of Childlessness in Marriage: Male Factors and Female Factors and their Solutions

 1. The womb

 This is the most important of all female factors.
 The womb must be structurally normal.
-Womb has three parts;
+The womb has three parts;

 - The womb proper, which is called the Uterus.